zgalochkina/SEER_solid_tumor/README.md

 IV.
 Matrix -> Export -> Results as Text file -> save (.txt & .dic files fill be generated) under names 'caselisting_data.txt' and 'caselisting_data.dic' in ./data/case_listing.

-__3. Run code in 'Main.R' file for Colorectal cancer typecases__
+__3. Run code in 'main.R' file for Colorectal cases__

-Running 'Main.R' should be enough to generate reports.
+Running 'main.R' should be enough to generate reports.

 In case of any issues here are directions on how to run code line-by-line (with all dependencies run separately):